Stuycs-K/final-project-3-sarkers-seamh/WORKLOG.md

 ### 05-25-2023
 - Hamim: Updated instructions to include memory acquisition using AVML (for Linux machines)
+- Samin: Continued to learn Volatility via online videos and websites

 ### 05-26-2023
 - Samin: Tested memory dump tool on linux machines